practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(D) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports/README.md

 <br/>

-We end this monitoring session now, so press key [ENTER]
+We end this monitoring session now, so press key [ENTER]:

 _[info] Received input event: CancelWatch._

-...and finally leave this sbt session with this command:
+...and finally leave this sbt session with the _exit_ command:

 _sbt:\<project name\>> exit_